iamnate89-ux/my-imageboard-NEW-VERSION-FROM-SCRATCH-/README.md

 # Chat Masala Imageboard

-Chat Masala is a small imageboard project built for learning full-stack web development.
+Chat Masala is a small imageboard project built for discussions for the Indian community, and for learning full-stack web development.
 It is currently intended for local/private use, not public production hosting.

 ## What It Does